andepraveenofficial/python-tutorial/00 Material/Python.md

 ### The advantages of OOPs

-- Easier way to analyse
+- Easier way to analyze
 - Re-usability of code through **inheritance**
 - Effective problem solving